Urban fantasy author writes RPG-based fan fiction

 I had a busy November 2016 with work.
 Got to see some sights in Vegas and Los Angeles.
 Great times, but drained the ol’ creativity bank.

 To get back into the creative habit, I’m turning to fan fiction and role-playing games.

 A role-playing game, also called an RPG, is a game where players create characters and then literally play the role of that character in an adventure.

-You could also say it’s a “roll” play because most RPG games involve dice rolling.
+You could also say it’s also a “roll” playing game because most RPGs involve rolling dice.

-That can be as simple as the WEG six-sided die or the use of a single twenty-sided die for “DC Adventures/ Mutants & Masterminds.”
+This can be as simple as the WEG six-sided die system or the use of a single twenty-sided die for “DC Adventures/ Mutants & Masterminds.”

-It could get as complicated as a variety of different sided dice for the d20 systems like the old “Dungeons and Dragons.”
+It could get as complicated as a variety of dice for the d20 systems like the old “Dungeons and Dragons.”